mirror/dd-wrt/src/router/frr/doc/user/ospf6d.rst

    Toggle OSPFv3 ASBR debugging messages.

-.. clicmd:: debug ospf6 border-routers
+.. clicmd:: debug ospf6 border-routers {router-id [A.B.C.D] | area-id [A.B.C.D]}

    Toggle OSPFv3 border router debugging messages.
+This can be specified for a router with specific Router-ID/Area-ID.

 .. clicmd:: debug ospf6 flooding